don-yoon/portfolio/README.md

-Welcome to my portolio!
+Welcome to my portfolio!

-I have tried to create my portolio using NEXT and TS to expand my knowledge base.
+I have tried to create my portfolio using NEXT and TS to expand my knowledge base.